 Do You Want a Career as a UI/UX Designer?

 Employers want to see certified candidates, and if you’re interested in a UI/UX designer career, you should acquire UI UX certification.
-Certification opens doors, and it’s a great way to improve the odds in your favor for a successful UI/UX design career.
+Certification opens doors and is a great way to improve the odds in your favor for a successful UI/UX design career.

-UMass Amherst’s Isenberg School of Management, in partnership with Simplilearn, presents this five-month bootcamp that helps you become a certified UI/UX expert via a high-engagement learning experience featuring live lectures and hands-on learning.
+In collaboration with the University of Massachusetts, Simplilearn delivers this five-month bootcamp that helps you become a certified UI/UX expert via a high-engagement learning experience featuring live lectures and hands-on learning.

 This bootcamp teaches you valuable UI/UX skills like: